 How to make chicken pastina soup

-Do's and don'ts for the best homemade chicken soup
+Do’s and don’ts for Italian penicillin

 DO add more chicken stock if you use a pasta other than pastina or acini de pepe as they might soak up more broth.